 - Information (titles and unit codes) of the assignments, papers, exams, or dissertation concerned

-- Dates, deadlines, and mode/place of submission (NB: Oxford deadlines are usually noon)
+- Submission dates (NB: Oxford deadlines are usually noon)

 - An explanation of the issue, how you have lost time for circumstances beyond your control, and why extra time is needed for submitting.
 This should be in the form of a separate short written statement by you, either as an email or a letter.